MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/integrate-KM-with-PVA.md

 Integrating Power Virtual Agents bot with knowledge management makes it easier to use customized conversations in your bot.
 This frees up your agent's time to deal with complex issues that need human intervention, as the bot helps answer questions, perform actions, and solve simple problems.

-You can integrate knowledge management with a Power Virtual Agents bot by using either of the following ways:
+You can integrate knowledge management with Power Virtual Agents bots by using either of the following ways:

 - Search knowledge articles dialog.
 - Power Automate flow template.

 ## Prerequisites

 - Dataverse search must be enabled for the integration.
-More information: [Configure Dataverse search for your environment](/power-platform/admin/configure-relevance-search-organization)
+You must have a system administrator role to be able to enable Dataverse search.
+More information: [Configure Dataverse search for your environment](/power-platform/admin/configure-relevance-search-organization).

 - You must perform the following two steps before you begin the integration: